US Cash Products-Midwest gasoline markets pare gains

 Sunoco said on Wednesday that a crude unit at the refinery was running at reduced rates.
 [ID:nWEN7522]

-On the Gulf Coast, conventional M2 gasoline differentials slipped 1.25 cents per gallon as the fuel's latest five-day lifting cycle scheduled to move on the Colonial Pipeline, which transports refined products to the U.S. Northeast.
+On the Gulf Coast, conventional M2 gasoline differentials slipped half a penny per gallon as the fuel's latest five-day lifting cycle scheduled to move on the Colonial Pipeline, which transports refined products to the U.S. Northeast.

 The slip also came after the U.S. Energy Information Administration said Gulf Coast gasoline stocks gained 1.9 million barrels last week, driving an overall U.S. gain of 1.35 million barrels to 211.4 million barrels.
 [EIA/S]